A simple brunch salmon egg salad full of flavors that perfectly complement each other! Dairy and gluten free too! Ready in under 30 minutes.

 Those two I jazzed up with some artisan garlic mayo we found in a small shops, alfalfa sprouts, pan fried mushrooms, and smoked salmon.

 It’s amazing how good lightly browned thinly sliced mushrooms taste.
 Don’t crowd the pan though.
 I learned this crucial kitchen maneuver from the Julia and Julie film – that it is key to pan cook mushrooms in a single layer in order to properly brown them on each side.
 Don’t just throw the bunch of them into the pan – trust me the result does not even begin to compare.

-And so with a little bit of prep my fancy breakfast/brunch salad was ready.
+And so with a little bit of prep my fancy breakfast/brunch salmon egg salad was ready.
 It was absolutely delicious and the flavors complemented each other perfectly.

 A simple brunch salad full of flavors that perfectly complement each other!
 Dairy and gluten free too!